czbirka/ILA-VV-TP-MutationTesting/README.md

 * Replace all the instructions in the boby of a *boolean* method by `return true;` and `return false;`.

-* Replace arithmetic operator with other one:
+* Replace arithmetic operator by other one:

 | operator | replaced by |
 |-------------------|-------------|